By Engagement Multiplier

 This was, perhaps, the most unexpectedly profound part of the day, when we each sat down to fill out a sheet covering our preferences for giving and receiving information.
 We found the activity and answers to be so useful, we got together afterward to create a “cheat sheet” for each person in the company!

-Fifth exercise: Teamwork Strategies
+Team building exercise: Teamwork Strategies

 Expanding on the communication styles, we looked at how we delegate, with Shannon Waller giving us tips and techniques for being delegated to, and when we’re delegating to others.
 Successful delegation is all about communication!